 Set along the waterfront, Emeryville is located at the foot of the San Francisco Bay Bridge.
 Emeryville's real estate and housing choices are as diverse as its population.
 Whether it's a modern townhouse complex, a waterfront high-rise condominium, a live/work artist's loft, or a quaint Victorian style home, Emeryville has something to offer any lifestyle.
 Emeryville is easily accessible from highways I-80 and I-580 and just a short hop over the Bay Bridge from San Francisco.
 This little city also offers free local transportation via a shuttle system — the Emery-Go-Round — that services all of the commercial areas as well as the nearby MacArthur BART station in Oakland.

-Albany has it all, this community-oriented city boasts manicured homes, friendly neighbors, grassy parks and playgrounds, a charming main street, a host of services, family-friendly programs and excellent schools.
+This community-oriented city boasts manicured homes, friendly neighbors, grassy parks and playgrounds, a charming main street, a host of services, family-friendly programs and excellent schools.
 Situated between North Berkeley, El Cerrito and Richmond, Albany is close to major freeways as well as BART and other public transportation.
 Oakland is about 15 minutes away and San Francisco can be as close as 20 minutes in light traffic.

 South Berkeley, sometimes referred to as the Lorin District, remains one of Berkeley's most accessible and affordable neighborhoods.
 An expressive community, South Berkeley has many creative outlets, including the inspired art galleries of the Ashby Arts District.
 The Ashby BART station makes getting around the Bay Area a breeze.

 Temescal began as its own little village, eventually choosing to incorporate with Oakland and is now one of the city's oldest neighborhoods.
-With its active local business and friendly locale, this is one area not to be overlooked.
+With its active local business and friendly atmosphere, this is one area not to be overlooked.
 An annual street fair displays Temescal's cultural variety and gives those new to the area a chance to meet neighborhood merchants and business owners.
 Conveniently located to nearby MacArthur BART station, the neighborhood is known for its easy access to San Francisco.

 Rockridge is what many consider the ideal Oakland neighborhood.
 This neighborhood has an exemplary public transportation system combined with a very pedestrian-friendly layout, making commuting easy and local exploration fun and relaxing.
 BART and bus lines vein through the community and several freeways feed you to the Caldecott Tunnel, Bay Bridge, East I-580 and South I-880.